 GIS at a Glance

-The true power of GIS, and specifically a GIS pro like the Map Nerd, is the ability to take many disparate pieces of information that all have geographic components to them… and combine them in a meaningful, informative way.
+The true power of GIS, and specifically a dedicated freelance GIS specialist like the Map Nerd, is the ability to take many disparate pieces of information that all have geographic components to them… and combine them in a meaningful, informative way.

 Even though GIS is immediately recognizable as a term, its use and effects are everywhere to enhance our day-to-say lives: from city planning, crime detection, and disaster preparedness… to navigating to a friend’s house with your phone.

 At its core, GIS allows you to visualize information that loses its meaning as text.